fiedorowicz1/llama/README.md

 networks with massive amounts of data.
 LBANN is able to advantage of tightly-coupled accelerators, low-latency high-bandwidth networking, and high-bandwidth parallel file systems.

-## LLaMa Repository

-Distributed implementation of the LLaMa 3.x model.
-Optimzied to allow both pipeline and tensor parallel inference execution using PyTorch.

 ## Publications